huntergps/handbook-docs/Fuse/07 - Physics.md

 ## $(Physics Rules)

-Physics simulation is achieved by using different types of physics rule behaviors like @(Spring) or @(PointAttractor).
+Physics simulation is achieved by using different types of physics rule behaviors like `Spring` or @(PointAttractor).
 Each rule knows how to perform a certain kind of simulation and how to apply this to each frame of the animation.
 We can add additional customization to the animation by using the related @(Trigger:triggers) to animate based on certain physics @(ForceField triggers:events).

 ### $(Draggable)